Anou's Website is Changing! Is something not working as expected? Email us at [email protected]

 Add items to your cart to learn how to save money on shipping.

-Handmade and designed by Atelier Idnaror
+Handmade by the Following Members of Atelier Idnaror

 Mohamed Idnaror was born in 1990 in the village of Anzi.
 He studied until 7th grade and dropped out in 2006 due to his parents limited income and the long distance he had to walk to get to school.
 At 13 he started learning the craft from his father and kept working with him to this day.
 He wishes to develop the craft that has been passed on to him.
 He enjoys playing football (soccer) regularly with his friends and traveling to visit family especially during holidays.